The juicy fruits of Cucumber can always make your summer refreshing, but overwatering your plant is not a solution to make it juicier!

 On the contrary, overwatering can worsen the conditions by hindering the growth and good health of the plant.

-The cucumber plants become more sensitive during the time of bearing fruits and the development period.
+Cucumber plants become more sensitive when bearing fruits and during the development period.

 The production can increase if provided the proper irrigation but invite several issues when done irresponsibly.

 If your Cucumber garden has already undergone an overwatering issue, do not move until you finish this article.

 What Does an Overwatered Cucumber Plant Look Like?

 Though cucumbers prefer moist, well-drained soil, they are still picky about their water requirements.